MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md

 |COM/Serial ports   | Supported                             | Disabled (cannot be enabled) |
 |Attach a debugger (to the VM process)<sup>1</sup>| Supported          | Disabled (cannot be enabled) |

-<sup>1</sup> Traditional debuggers that attach themselves directly to a process, such as WinDbg.exe, are blocked because a shielded VM's worker process runs as a protected process light (PPL).
+<sup>1</sup> Traditional debuggers that attach directly to a process, such as WinDbg.exe, are blocked for shielded VMs because the VM's worker process (VMWP.exe) is a protected process light (PPL).
-However, debuggers that use alternative approaches, such as LiveKd.exe, are not blocked by PPLs and can only be blocked by authoring Hypervisor-enforced Code Integrity (HVCI) policies that preclude their installation and usage.
+Alternative debugging techniques, such as those used by LiveKd.exe, are not blocked.
+Unlike shielded VMs, the worker process for encryption supported VMs does not run as a PPL so traditional debuggers like WinDbg.exe will continue to function normally.

 Both shielded VMs and encryption-supported VMs continue to support commonplace fabric management capabilities, such as Live Migration, Hyper-V replica, VM checkpoints, and so on.